On the central levels problem: Introduction

+We now discuss the algorithmic problem of efficiently computing the Hamilton cycles constructed in the proofs of Theorems~\ref{thm:gmlc} and~\ref{thm:gk}.
+The ultimate goal for any Gray code problem is a \emph{loopless} algorithm, a notion that was introduced by Ehrlich~\cite{MR0366085}.
+The running time of such an algorithm is~$\cO(1)$ per generated vertex, and the initialization time is `reasonable', linear in~$n$, say.
+Furthermore, the overall memory requirement should also be polynomial in~$n$, ideally linear, and this \emph{excludes} the space for storing the Hamilton cycle (cf.\ Ruskey's~\cite{ruskey_2003} `Don't count the output principle'), which may not be needed for some applications.

-Our Theorem~\ref{thm:gk} on the other hand, can be translated into a simple algorithm that uses only $\cO(n)$ space and $\cO(1)$ time in every iteration (=loopless) to compute the next bitstring along the Hamilton cycle.
-We provide a pseudocode description of this algorithm in this paper, and we implemented it in~C++, available for download and for demonstration on the Combinatorial Object Server~\cite{cos_chains}.
+For the Hamilton cycle in Theorem~\ref{thm:gk}, we present such a loopless algorithm.
+Specifically, the algorithm uses $\cO(1)$ time in every iteration to compute the next bitstring along the Hamilton cycle, its initialization time is~$\cO(n)$, and its space requirement is~$\cO(n)$.
+In this paper, we provide a pseudocode description of this algorithm, and we implemented it in~C++, available for download and for demonstration on the Combinatorial Object Server~\cite{cos_chains}.

+On the other hand, for the Hamilton cycles constructed in the proof of Theorem~\ref{thm:gmlc}, we have no efficient generation algorithm, and it remains a challenging open problem to find one.
+While our proof of Theorem~\ref{thm:gmlc} is constructive and translates straightforwardly into an algorithm that computes the desired Hamilton cycle in time and space that are polynomial in the size of the graph (the middle $2\ell$ levels of $Q_n$, $n:=2m+1$), these quantities are clearly exponential in~$n$.
+There are fundamental obstacles that prevent us from obtaining algorithms with polynomial bounds from our general proof of the central levels problem, as explained below (at the end of Section~\ref{sec:connect}).
+The only two special cases of the central levels problem for which loopless algorithms are known, which were found prior to our work, are the binary reflected Gray code~$\Gamma_n$~\cite{MR0424386} and the middle levels problem~\cite{MR3627876}, i.e., the extreme cases $\ell=m+1$ and $\ell=1$, respectively.